babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Gui.rst

    * Actives 'quick filtering by status' in  global parameters otherwise this button is hidden.

-.. rubric:: 5 - Checkbox «Show closed items»
+.. rubric:: |five| - Checkbox «Show closed items»

 * Flag on «Show closed items» allows to list also closed items.

-.. rubric:: 6 - Column headers
+.. rubric:: |six| - Column headers

 * Click a column header to sort the list on that column (first ascending, then descending).